 Assault Fitness is one of the OG CrossFit brands.

-The AssaultBike was one of the very first stationary exercise bikes to populate CrossFit boxes around the world—second only to the original Schwinn Airdyne—and the brand became a household name in the CrossFit world when AssaultBikes appeared in the 2015 CrossFit Games.
+The AssaultBike was one of the very first stationary exercise bikes to populate CrossFit boxes around the world—second only to the original Schwinn Airdyne.
+The brand became a household name in the CrossFit world when AssaultBikes appeared in the 2015 CrossFit Games as the official air bike.
+It would later be replaced by the Rogue Echo Bike.

 I’m truly convinced that whoever led the product development team loves to see grown humans cry.
 Those who have used an AssaultBike will understand what I mean by this.
 Those who don’t, count your blessings and then join the cool kids’ crying club.